-How to Spend Two Weeks in Thailand (2 Easy Itineraries)
+How to Spend Two Weeks in Thailand (Easy North and South Itineraries)

 You’d be surprised by how much you can see with just two weeks in Thailand.
 Done right, you can comfortably visit in four to five destinations without feeling like your trip has been rushed.

-Thailand is a huge, and two weeks won’t be enough to see the entire country.
-I suggest focusing either on the north of Thailand, or the south of Thailand.
-This will help you narrow down the range of destination you are trying to visit and limit the time spent in transit.
+However, Thailand is a huge, so don’t try to see the whole country in just two weeks.
+Try focus on either on the north of Thailand or the south of Thailand.
+This will narrow down the range of destinations you are trying to visit and limit the time spent in transit.

-If you have one month in Thailand, then it is definitely possible to visit both the northern and southern regions.
-Multiple flights between major cities can make the travel time quite short.
+With a month in Thailand, you can certainly visit both the north and south.
+Flights between major cities can make the travel time quite short.

-First, I’m going to assume that you are starting your Thailand trip in Bangkok.
-Most people flying internationally land in Bangkok, but there are also international airports in Phuket and Chiang Mai.
+I’ll assume you are starting your trip in Bangkok.
+Most international arrivals land in Bangkok, but there are also international airports in Phuket and Chiang Mai.

 Starting in Bangkok – 3 days